Bradford Cathedral: Background

 The first church on the site was believed to have been built in Anglo-Saxon times and fell into ruin after the Norman Conquest in 1066.
 A second church was built around 1200.
 The first mention of the parish of Bradford as distinct from being part of the parish of Dewsbury appears in the register of the Archbishop of York in 1281.
 Alice de Lacy, widow of Edmund de Lacy, one of the descendants of Ilbert de Lacy, gave a grant to the parish of Bradford that is recorded in the register of the Archbishop Wickwayne.
 Around 1327, Scottish raiders burnt down most of this stone church.

 During the 14th century the church was rebuilt and some of the older masonry may have been used in the reconstruction of the nave.
 The construction of the third church was completed in 1458.
 The tower in the Perpendicular style was added to the west end and finished in 1508.
 A clerestory was added by the end of the 15th century.
 Proprietary chapels were founded, on the north side of the chancel by the Leventhorpe family, and on the south by the owners of Bolling Hall.
 In 1854 Robert Mawer carved a new reredos in Caen stone for the church.
 There is a photograph of it in the church archive.
 This reredos was lost during the 1950s rebuild by Edward Maufe.

 Originally in the Diocese of York, the church was in the Diocese of Ripon before becoming a cathedral in 1919, when the Diocese of Bradford was created; it became one of three co-equal cathedrals of the new Diocese of Leeds upon its creation on 20 April 2014.

 The building was extended in the 1950s and 1960s by Edward Maufe.
 The east end of the cathedral is Maufe's work, as well as the two west wings which contain the Song Room and Cathedral offices.
 In his east end extension he reused the Morris & Co. stained glass from the old east window.
-There is Victorian stained glass throughout the building including at the west end, where there is a window showing women of the Bible, and stained glass in the First World War memorial window dating from 1921.
+There is Victorian stained glass throughout the building including at the west end, where there is a window showing women of the Bible.
+The Arts and Crafts style stained glass in the First World War memorial window dedicated to the men of the West Yorkshire Regiment who were killed in action dates from 1921 and was designed by Archibald John Davies of the Bromsgrove Guild of Applied Arts.
 The many wall monuments include a sculpture by John Flaxman.